Inncee81/sonic-pi-autocomplete/README.md

 ## What's new?

+### v.2.0: HUGE UPDATE
+  - Much smarter autocompletion.
+  - Added autocompletion directives
+  - Support for ALL samples, synths, fxs, functions, and their respective params

 ### v.1.1: No file size limit! (for Sonic Pi 2.11, still in dev)
   - Previously, sending OSC messages over UDP to the Sonic Pi server directly limited the maximum file size
   - Sonic Pi v.2.11 (still under dev) now supports loading files into the buffer and playing it directly with the /save-and-run-buffer-via-local-file OSC command